antdke/antdke.co/content/posts/2020-12-26--TheFishStoryFromPixarSoul.md

 My life goal is <span style="color:green">**generational wealth.**</span> That’s my <span style="color:blue">**ocean.**</span>

-And so lately my mindset has been to do that 1 project, spend that 1 year, or do that 1 thing that can just get me there.
+And so lately my mindset has been to do that 1 project, spend that 1 year, or do that _1 thing_ that can just get me there.

-What I realized is that I’m overlooking much of the “present.”
+What I realized is that I’m overlooking much of the present.

 Another analogy I can use is baseball: